-This is a sentiment echoed by Britain’s Got More Talent host Stephen Mulhern, who predicts the line-up will remain the same for several years to come.
+Britain’s Got More Talent host Stephen Mulhern agrees, believing the line-up will remain the same for several years to come.

 Speaking to Christine Lampard in for Lorraine last year, he explained, “The judges have been the same for seven years.
 I don’t think they’ll change for the next two, three, four years.

 “It just works, everyone gets on and everyone has a good time.”

 Britain’s Got Talent judges 2018: David Walliams (Syco/Thames/ITV, FT)